lealal/felixblick/README.md

 The site is hosted in heroku using the free tier service and periodically goes to sleep.
 This, unfortunately, causes the app to reset.
-I have an app pinging the site every 30min but their policy forces to app to go to sleep after 6 six hours.
-I will try to keep it as updated as possible.
+I have an app pinging the site every 30min but their policy forces the app to go to sleep after 6 six hours.
+You may encounter longer than usual loading periods if accessing the app while asleep.